 - Enrollment verification of your graduate degree program.

-- A letter of recommendation from your academic advisor who can evaluate your academic work, intellectual ability, or academic potential for graduate work.
+- A letter of recommendation from your academic adviser who can evaluate your academic work, intellectual ability, or academic potential for graduate work.

 - A letter of nomination from your home institution from an administrator who manages international exchanges.